tommyassociates/tommy-docs/sdk/make-your-own-addon.md

 Note: While locked to Kiosk Mode, Messages are removed from the device and it is disconnected from receiving new messages / the login credential used to lock the device cannot operate anything external to the Mini Program experience being locked.

-'isLocked' is passed into the Mini Program to allow you to define experiences specifically for display while the Kiosk Mode is active.
+`isLocked` is passed into the Mini Program to allow you to define experiences specifically for display while the Kiosk Mode is active.

 ### Unlocking an addon